rishindoshi/HTMLWorkshop/README.md

 ## Personal Site

 We're going to be building a personal website with four pages including a home page, a bio/resume page, a favorite movie quotes page, and a miscellaneous page with whatever your heart desires on it.
 The homepage will link to the the other three pages, and the other three pages will link back to the home page.
 All the pages are going to have a similar feel to them in terms of design and style, so we'll be making several CSS classes to help us do this.
+We'll build the homepage and the movie quotes together, and then you should be able to use what you learned to build the other two pages.

-Let's start with the home.html page.
-So far we just have a blank html page:
+Start by creating a home.html file, again in the same directory as the two beginner files, and paste the below HTML into home.html.

 ```html
 <!DOCTYPE html>